 Candidates should have relevant experience in one or more of the following sectors: charities, social enterprises, outreach and engagement, community development, planning and architecture.

-The role is part-time, estimated at two to three days a week at £25k-£30k pro rata, depending on experience, on a freelance contractor basis.
+The role is part-time, estimated at two to three days a week and on a salary of up to £30k pro rata, depending on experience, on a freelance contractor basis.

 How to apply